Here is everything you need to know about one of the biggest parties in the world.

 - Try not to overindulge in alcohol.
 Although carnival is a time of celebration, going over the top can ruin your day and even put you at risk.
 Enjoy yourself responsibly!

 Micareta, the off-season Brazilian Carnival

 Born in Feira da Santana, Micareta (“Mid-Lenten Feast”) is one of the most popular fora de epoca (“out of carnival”) events in Brazil.
 Similar to carnival it largely involves large street parties, music and celebrations.

 Starting 2 to 3 weeks before the main carnival, the Brazilian Pré -carnaval allows blocos, bandas and samba schools to prepare their official performances.
 It also gives everyone else an extra chance to party!

 Carnival at Recife and Olinda enriched by “Frevo”

-In Recife and Olinda, ancient colonial cities, the carnival is distinguished by its Brazilian and African influences.
-Picturesque, convivial, but also moving, it has an important place for frevo, a dance with frenzied rhythms, symbolic of the political and racial struggles of Nordeste.
+Carnival in Recife and Olinda, (two ancient colonial cities), is distinguished by its Brazilian and African influences.
+Picturesque, convivial, but also moving, it has an important place for frevo, a dance with frantic rhythms, symbolic of the political and racial struggles of Nordeste.

-Salvador de Bahia hosts the busiest and most mixed carnival in Brazil .
-The folia often lasts from January to March in a very warm atmosphere!
+Carnival in Salvador de Bahia is the biggest and busiest carnival in the world.
+The party often lasts from January to March and has an electric atmosphere!
 It is organized around spectacular neighborhood parades and “trios elétricos.”

-Rio, the world famous carnival, extravagance and Samba!
+Rio, the world famous carnival of extravagance and Samba!

-Famous all over the world, Rio de Janeiro’s carnival mixes uninterrupted popular festivals and balls throughout the city.
-The magnificent parades of the samba schools are must-see events, during this festive time.
+Famous all over the world, Rio de Janeiro’s carnival mixes public festivals and private balls throughout the city.
+The magnificent parade in the Sambadrome is a must-see!